The Fool

 Upright

-Breaking the shackles of the old world to enter a new world.
+Breaking the shackles of the 'Ordinary World' to enter the new.
 Birth and rebirth.

 The start of a new journey or adventure.
 New beginnings.